borisirota/webworkify-webpack/README.md

 # caveats

-* While developing make sure not to set webpack's devtool option to be with some eval configuration because from 1.1.0 version it won't work.
+* While developing make sure not to set webpack's devtool option to be with some eval configuration because from 1.1.0 version it won't work - check [#7](https://github.com/borisirota/webworkify-webpack/pull/7)
 * When passing anonymous functions to webworkify-webpack, naming them can prevent potential issues - [#9](https://github.com/borisirota/webworkify-webpack/issues/9), [#10](https://github.com/borisirota/webworkify-webpack/issues/10)

 # license